martino2k6/StoreBox/README.md

     void unregisterPasswordListener(OnPreferenceValueChangedListener<String> listener);
 }
 ```
-If you would like to listen for changes to a custom type then the `@TypeAdapter` annotation will need to be added to the method in order to tell StoreBox how the value should be adapted when retrieving it from the preferences.

 More than one listener can be registered and unregistered at a time by changing the method definitions in the interface to use variable arguments.
 ```Java